powerhome/playbook/playbook/app/pb_kits/playbook/pb_dropdown/docs/_dropdown_subtle_variant.md

-The `subtle` variant adjusts the text and background colors to appear less bold.
-You can use our global props to control the spacing and border radius of the dropdown options when utilizing our subcomponent structure.
-Set the `Separators` prop to `false` to remove the separator lines between the options.
+On the `subtle` variant, it is recommended that you set the `Separators` prop to `false` to remove the separator lines between the options for a more cleaner look.